What Types of Benefits Are Available? Top of page

 Natural and adoptive parents can collect up to 35 weeks of benefits while they are caring for their newborn or adopted child.
 The benefits can be paid to the mother only or the father only, or (if both parents are eligible) be shared between them.
 If benefits are shared, there will be only one two-week waiting period.
 Parental benefits may be claimed any time during the one-year period following, in the case of a natural child, the birth of the child or, in the case of an adoption, the child’s arrival at home.

-Since August 5, 2012 and until August 1, 2015, individuals receiving parental/adoption benefits will be able to keep 50 cents of their EI benefits for every dollar earned, up to 90 per cent of the weekly insurable earnings used to calculate the EI benefit amount.
+With a pilot project, individuals receiving parental/adoption benefits will be able to keep 50 cents of their EI benefits for every dollar earned, up to 90 per cent of the weekly insurable earnings used to calculate the EI benefit amount.
 This 90 per cent amount is called the earnings threshold.
 If you earn any money above this threshold, EI will deduct it dollar for dollar from your benefits.

 To claim a parental benefit, teachers should submit an online application form, a Record of Employment, an adoption or birth certificate, and a written declaration of their intent to stay at home to care for the child.